MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 Grade manufacture or possession of instruments for manufacture (e.g., a printing press or plates) according to the quantity printed (see passing or possession)), but not less than Category Five.
 The term *manufacture* refers to the capacity to print or generate multiple copies; it does not apply to pasting together parts of different notes.

-Subchapter F - Bankruptcy Offenses351 *Fraud in Bankruptcy or Concealing Property*
+Subchapter F—Bankruptcy Offenses351 *Fraud in Bankruptcy or Concealing Property*

 Grade as a “fraud” offense.

-Subchapter G - Violation of Securities or Investment Regulations and Antitrust Offenses361 *Violation of Securities or Investment Regulations*
+Subchapter G—Violation of Securities or Investment Regulations and Antitrust Offenses361 *Violation of Securities or Investment Regulations*

 (a) If for purposes of fraud, grade according to the underlying offense;